Child Care Resource & Referral Agencies

 County Program Profile: Glenn, Lassen, Modoc, Shasta, Tehama, and Trinity Consortium

 QRIS :: Quality Counts North State

-North State’s voluntary Quality Rating and Improvement System (QRIS) serves programs in seven counties and is administered by the Shasta County Office of Education and First 5 Shasta.
-Since 2019, more than 162 QRIS sites have been rated and/or received support to improve quality.
-The North State QRIS has two participation levels and measures several elements of program quality including Child Development and School Readiness, Teachers and Teaching, and Program and Environment.
-Participating programs may be eligible to receive up to $2,500 per site to pay for education expenses, training, materials, coaching, and more!
+North State’s voluntary Quality Improvement (QI) System serves programs in seven counties and is administered by the Shasta County Office of Education and First 5 Shasta.
+Since 2019, more than 162 participating sites have been rated and/or received support to improve quality.
+The Quality Counts North State consortium has six pathways of participation and measures several elements of program quality, including Child Development and School Readiness, Teachers and Teaching, and Program and Environment.
+Participating programs may be eligible to receive up to $1,500 per site to pay for education expenses, training, materials, coaching, and more!

 County Contact Information

 - CDE QCC Block Grant/PDG-R Lead (Shasta County Office of Education)

 - CDE CSPP QRIS Block Grant Lead (Shasta County Office of Education)

 - Modoc County Office of Education

 - Cozy Kids Family Child Care